 This concept can be adapted to your individual goals and the specific type of exercise you’re doing.
 Long term, you absolutely want to be periodizing your training so that you aren’t doing the same thing week after week, month after month.
 As you shift into different training phases, you can implement the general strategies of training with your menstrual cycle.

 Rest assured, if your period falls on the day of a important workout or on race day, you aren’t doomed to failure.
 The most important thing you can do is show up well rested, fueled, and with a positive mindset.
 Furthermore, if you’ve done the proper training and prepared your body for success, your body will perform appropriately, even on day 1 of your cycle.

-Finally, because the effects of chronic stress can greatly interfere with sex hormone production, the best recommendation for training with your menstrual cycle is to be mindful of managing overall stress.
-Too much stress can result in chronic cortisol output, which can disrupt your menstrual cycle and lead to symptoms of overtraining, including fatigue, decreased performance, and loss of motivation.
+Finally, because the effects of chronic stress can greatly interfere with sex hormone production, the best recommendation for cycle syncing exercise is to be mindful of managing stress.
+Chronic stress can result in chronic cortisol output, which can disrupt your menstrual cycle and lead to symptoms of overtraining, including fatigue, decreased performance, and loss of motivation.

-Do you shift your training according to your menstrual cycle?
+Have you started cycle syncing your workouts?
 Tell me about your experience below!

 - Beginner’s Guide to Cycle Syncing: How to Adapt Food and Exercise to Your Menstrual Cycle

 - Cycle Syncing Diet: What to Eat in Each Phase of Your Menstrual Cycle

 - Cycle Syncing Your Skincare Routine to Stop Hormonal Acne and Breakouts